stanford-rc/bookstack/README.md

 ## MariaDB

-Upgrading the MariaDB container involves shutting down the Docker Compose stack, updating the `docker-compose.yaml` file, and bringing up _just_ the database.
+Upgrading the MariaDB container involves shutting down the entire Docker Compose stack, updating the `docker-compose.yaml` file, and bringing up _just_ the database.
 You then run the upgrade command, and bring up the Bookstack application.

+The entire stack must be shut down, because everything in the stack relies on the database.

 To stop the stack, run `docker-compose down`, which will shut down everything, but leave the volumes intact.
 It's then safe to update to the newer